aws-games/cloud-game-development-toolkit/docs/getting-started.md

 ### Step 5.
 Configure Simple Build Pipeline Variables

-Configurations for the _Simple Build Pipeline_ are split between 2 files: [`local.tf`](./samples/simple-build-pipeline/local.tf) and [`variables.tf`](./samples/simple-build-pipeline/variables.tf).
-Variables in [`local.tf`](./samples/simple-build-pipeline/local.tf) are typically static and can be modified within the file itself.
-Variables in [`variables.tf`](./samples/simple-build-pipeline/variables.tf), tend to be more dynamic and are passed in through the `terraform apply` command either directly through a `-var` flag or as file using the `-var-file` flag.
+Configurations for the _Simple Build Pipeline_ are split between 2 files: [`local.tf`](https://github.com/aws-games/cloud-game-development-toolkit/blob/main/samples/simple-build-pipeline/local.tf) and [`variables.tf`](https://github.com/aws-games/cloud-game-development-toolkit/blob/main/samples/simple-build-pipeline/variables.tf).
+Variables in `local.tf` are typically static and can be modified within the file itself.
+Variables in `variables.tf` tend to be more dynamic and are passed in through the `terraform apply` command either directly through a `-var` flag or as file using the `-var-file` flag.

-We'll start by walking through the required configurations in [`local.tf`](./samples/simple-build-pipeline/local.tf).
+We'll start by walking through the required configurations in `local.tf`.

 1. `allowlist` grants public internet access to the various applications deployed in the _Simple Build Pipeline_.
 At a minimum you will need to include your own IP address to gain access to Jenkins and Perforce Helix Core for configuration following deployment.
 For example, if your IP address is `192.158.1.38` you would want to set `allowlist=["192.158.1.38/32"]` to grant yourself access.